 Once it’s built, the application will run on the device and we can test it.
 Since we chose the camera facing as User the front camera will be activated and it will detect the face.
 When the face gets detected the FaceMaterial gets rendered on top of it and it gets updated based on the facial movements as well.

 Right now there is no concrete way of using face detection but there are a few cool things we can do.
 We can play videos on top of the detected face or even make objects follow the detected face.
-In the next blog, we’ll learn exactly that!
+In the next blog, you’ll learn exactly that!
 We can also use it to make an application like Snapchat that will allow users to try different filters on their faces.

 If you've enjoyed the insights shared here, why not spread the word?
 Share the post with your friends and colleagues who might also find it valuable.